Skip to main content

 The implications of negative results will vary depending on the personal and family history of the individual being tested.
 Results are more meaningful if someone else if the family has tested positively.
 It is important to report any genetic testing results of your family members to the genetic counselor to help clarify your own result.

-A woman with an altered BRCA gene has several choices that should be discussed with her physician.
+A woman with a BRCA gene mutation has several choices that should be discussed with her physician.
 She might utilize enhanced screening methods to help find cancers at the earliest possible stage when they are most easily treated.
 Women with BRCA1 or BRCA2 mutations should be sure to practice regular breast cancer screening.
 This means having yearly mammograms and breast examinations by a physician at frequent intervals.
 The use of other imaging modalities such as ultrasound and MRI are also important.
 Screening for ovarian cancer is more difficult because current tests may not find an early-stage ovarian cancer.

 Another option is to use a medication to prevent or delay the development of cancer.
 Examples include Tamoxifen or Raloxifene to decrease the chance of developing breast cancer, or oral contraceptives for premenopausal women to decrease the chance of developing ovarian cancer.